Z80 blinkenlights

 The monitor or BIOS program executes after a CPU reset.
 The monitor

-program initializes the hardware, like configure the UART to the
+program initializes the hardware, like configure the ACIA to the

 correct speed.
 Then the monitor program enters the monitor command